sandialabs/code-for-electronic-and-topological-properties-of-artificial-graphene-/README.md

-Single . file that is straighforward to execute with Matlab.
+Single . file that is straighforward to execute within Matlab.